kestra-io/docs/docs/developer-guide/cicd/gitlab/README.md

 ## GitLab CI

-GitLab integrates a solution called [GitLAb CI/CD](https://docs.gitlab.com/ee/ci/) that allows you to define pipelines in YAML files to automate tests, compilation, or even deploy for your Applications.
+GitLab integrates a solution called [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) that allows you to define pipelines in YAML files to automate tests, compilation, or even deploy your Applications.

 ## Example